 Why does the moon look so big?

-The moon looks bigger on the horizon because of the Moon illusion, which has puzzled people for thousands of years.
+The Moon illusion has puzzled people for thousands of years.
 Indeed, the moon does get larger and smaller in angular size.
-It can change by up to 13% in diameter because its elliptical orbit takes it closer or farther from the earth over time.
+It can change by up to 13% in diameter because its elliptical orbit takes it closer or farther from the Earth over time.

 During a night, though, it’s a tiny change.
-Despite what our brains tell us, the moon is about 2% smaller when it’s on the horizon than when it’s high in the sky.
-When the Moon is directly overhead, the Earth’s radius boosts us a little closer, making it seem larger.
+Despite what our brains tell us, the moon is about 2% smaller on the horizon than when it’s high in the sky.
+When the Moon is directly overhead, the Earth’s radius boosts us closer, making it seem larger.

 Scientific explanation: Have you ever looked at the Moon when it’s shallow in the sky?
 It has that reddish-orange color, and it seems so much bigger.
 The color is a natural effect caused by the Earth’s atmosphere.
 The light has to pass through more air near the horizon, and air scatters away the blue half of the spectrum.
 The same thing happens with the sun at sunrise and sunset.
 But the hugeness of the Moon is a complete illusion.

-So if we see something, a person gets smaller, and our brains interpret it as though they are moving farther away.
-The flip-side is that if something looks like it’s getting farther away, but doesn’t change the size, then it must be growing.
+So, if we see something, a person gets smaller, and our brains interpret it as though they are moving farther away.
+The flip side is that if something looks like it’s getting farther away but doesn’t change the size, it must grow.
 It could happen with the Moon.
 It must be farther away when the Moon is near the horizon, but it’s always the same size.
-So your brain thinks it’s bigger, and it changes your perception accordingly.
+So your brain thinks it’s bigger and changes your perception accordingly.

-The problem is that very few people think the horizon moon looks farther away.
+The problem is that few people think the horizon moon looks farther away.
 Most people say it looks closer.
 The sky-dome model assumes a curved sky above flat ground.
-It suggests that maybe our brains map everything like stars and the moon onto an imaginary dome above our heads.
+It suggests that maybe our brains map everything, like stars and the moon, onto an imaginary dome above our heads.
 Technically, everyone has their observable universe around them.

 Why does the moon change size?

 Why does the moon appear to change shape during a month?
 The moon doesn’t change shape.
 But our view of it does change.
 Why?
-The moon has a day side and a night side: a part facing the sun and a part not.
+The moon has day and night sides: a part facing the sun and a part not.
 So when we see a tiny sliver of the bright moon, we see a small amount of the moon facing the sun.
 At the same time, the rest of the side facing us is dark.

 The size and shape of that tiny sliver of lit-up moon change because the moon orbits or moves around Earth.
 It takes the moon about one month to make one complete orbit around the Earth.
 In the daytime, the side lit up by the sun faces different directions as it moves around the planet.